spettersson/splunk4patientprivacy/README.md

 ### 🔍 Detections
 Detections built to work together to surface potential privacy violations.
 They fall into two categories:

-- **Observation Triggering** – Identifies interesting behaviors by searching and correlating events, resulting in observations.
+- **Observation Triggering** – Searching and correlates events to identify observations, which indicate a notable behaviour.
 - **Alert Triggering** – Groups observations over time to raise high-confidence alerts.

 ### 📊 Dashboards